juntossomosmais/gitflow/gitflow/backend/README.md

 # Gitflow: Backend

+> This document outlines the default and recommended development flow for our teams.
+However, it's important to note that variations to this process may occur as detailed in the `CONTRIBUTING.md` of each repository.
+Teams can adapt the process as necessary to meet their specific needs.

 The main gitflow is very easy to follow, but includes some variations that might happen on our day-to-day work and are also explained here.

 **Content**